DuaneNielsen/iic/README.md

 If you get bored of typing the same NN blocks over and over, you can instead use the layer builder.

-It works the same as Pytorch built-in layer builder, currently it only builds VGG style blocks
+It works similar to the Pytorch built-in layer builder, it can build

-for example
+fully connected: type = 'fc' vgg: type = 'vgg' or resnet: type = 'resnet'

+for example, to build vgg blocks...

 ```python
 from models.mnn import make_layers